 Stuart Allen is a Professor in the Department of Organizational Leadership.
 He started his career as an industrial/organizational psychologist working in South Africa, before becoming a full-time academic focused on leadership.
 He has worked with organizational leaders from various industries and has consulted to organizations in the information technology, corporate, education, healthcare, nonprofit, and government sectors.
 His consulting experience includes executive coaching, leadership development, change management, human resource management, organizational development, and team development.
 Dr. Allen is an active researcher with interests in leadership, teaching with technology, inclusive classrooms and organizations, sustainability, and research methods.

 Donna Cellante is a Professor of Computer and Information Systems at Robert Morris University.
 Dr. Cellante earned an Ed.D. from the University of Pittsburgh in Administrative and Policy Studies (Curriculum and Supervision).
 She is a certified Business, Computer, and Information Technology teacher.
 Dr. Cellante has been at Robert Morris University in several capacities: Professor of Computer & Information Systems, Professor of Education, Associate Dean, Department Head, Director, and Coordinator.
-Her research interests include women in technology, STEM + C (computing), middle school girls and computing careers, and business teacher education.
+Her research interests include women in technology, STEM + C (computing), middle school girls and computing careers, security and privacy issues, and business teacher education.
 She has published papers in journals such as Issues in Information Systems (IIS), Association for Information Technology Professionals (AITP), Decision Sciences Institute (NEDIS), and Business Education Forum.

 A.J.
 Grant is a University Professor of Organizational Leadership at Robert Morris University in Pittsburgh, PA.
 Grant’s research interests include historical and contemporary topics in rhetoric, ethics, popular culture, and leadership.
 Recent publications include “Ethos, Pathos and Logos: Rhetorical Fixes for an Old Problem: Fake News” and “Does G-d Lie: Dissembling in the Holy Books, both forthcoming from the Informing Science Institute.
 Grant has also published articles in Rhetoric Society Quarterly, Leadership and the Humanities, The Journal of American Culture, and the Journal of Leadership Studies.
 Grant received his Ph.D. in Rhetoric and English from Northern Illinois University, an MAT from Wheaton Graduate School and a BA in English Literature and Writing from the University of Pittsburgh.

-Karen Paullet has been a faculty member at Robert Morris University since May of 2009 where she teaches Cyber Security.
+Karen Paullet, D.Sc. has been a faculty member at Robert Morris University since May of 2009 where she teaches Cyber Security.
 She holds a BS in Information Systems, a MS in Communications and Information Systems, and a DSc. in Information Systems and Communications from Robert Morris University.
 In addition Dr. Paullet has spent over 13 years working with law enforcement preparing cases using digital evidence for trial.
 She has spoken at over 200 engagements nationally and internationally to include agencies such as NASA, the Nuclear Regulatory Commission, NIST, Department of Energy and the Federal Reserve on the Dangers of Social Network Sites, Mobile Security Threats, Privacy of Information, Information Sharing and the CSI Effect.
 She has applied her research interests to educate students, organizations, law enforcement and government agencies.
 Her work has been published through various journals to include Issues in Information Systems, Journal of Information Systems (JISE) and the Journal of Information Systems of Applied Research (JISAR).
 Dr. Paullet has received numerous awards to include Distinguished Achievement Award for Service, Excellence in Teaching Award, and Academic Excellence Award.
 She brings her professional experience in law enforcement and teaching to serve and educate others in the community.

 Wenli Wang is a Professor of Computer and Information Systems at Robert Morris University.
 She obtained her Ph.D. in Management Science and Information Systems from the University of Texas at Austin in 2000, and subsequently held academic posts at Emory University, University of Nevada at Las Vegas, and Trident University.
 Her current research focuses on cybersecurity, health informatics, artificial intelligence, and rich media.
 She has 20+ journal and 40+ conference publications.
 She has published in Journal of Economic Theory, Decision Support Systems, IEEE Computer, International Journal of Electronic Commerce, Communications of the AIS, Journal of Information Technology Management, Technology in Society, etc. She has served on the editorial boards of Journal of Database Management and International Journal of E-business Research.
 Her other research interests are game theory, organizational behavior, leadership, ethics, mindfulness, control and assurance.
 She received her B.S. in Computer Engineering & Telecommunications from Beijing University of Posts & Telecommunications in 1994.